Outside of Nukanti’s community center in Cazucá

 Nukanti was launched as a non-profit organization in the United States in 2009 by founder Niousha Roshani, driven by her conviction that our society needs to realize the need to evolve from the individual to the collective.

-As Baha’is, Niousha's family had always been persecuted in Iran, so they finally decided to go to Cote d’Ivoire and do social work with children there, when Niousha was only one year old.
-Thus Niousha grew up in a shantytown where she learned the meaning of deprivation, marginalization, discrimination and lack of opportunities.
-She realized that education was the key to her freedom and my passport to reach all the dreams she had, even if she came from a limited environment.
+As Baha’is, Niousha’s family had always been persecuted in Iran, so they finally decided to go to Cote d’Ivoire and do social work with children there, when Niousha was only one year old.
+Thus Niousha grew up in a shantytown where she learned the meaning of deprivation, marginalization, discrimination, and lack of opportunities.
+She realized that education was the key to her freedom and her passport to reach all the dreams she had, even if she came from a limited environment.
 This is when she started dreaming of implementing social projects with other children who did not have the means to study, and of one day traveling the world.
 In fact, she started working with children and women at a very young age, accompanying her parents on different missions across the country during weekends, holidays and summer breaks.

 One of Nukanti’s very first programs was Playing for Freedom, which uses Capoeira as a tool to provide psychosocial support to children and youth affected by extreme poverty, violence and forced displacement in Colombia.
 It was born in 2009 when Niousha met current Project Coordinator Cristhian Casallas, and both as passionate capoeiristas recognized the martial art´s potential to empower children and youth.
 The program is ongoing at two different locations in Colombia, and so far it has benefitted more than 200 children and youth.